reinimax/design-framework/README.md

 ### Using the grid

 The grid is based on CSS Grid and features 12 columns and four breakpoints at 576px (s), 768px (m), 980px (l) and 1200px (xl).
-These values are saved in variables and can be changed.
+These values are saved in variables and can be changed inside \_base.scss when necessary.

 Give the element that contains your grid-items the class `grid-container`.
 Each item gets a class that defines how many columns it spans (spanning 1 column is the default.
 There's no class for that).
 These classes are: